Finding What Military Collectibles Are Worth

 The Standard Catalog of Military Firearms and similar reference books provide baseline values for common items.
 These guides are typically updated every few years, so prices may lag behind current market conditions.
 Still, they offer a starting point for understanding relative values within categories.

-Ron Manion publishes specialized guides for German militaria.
+Probably should have led with this section, honestly – Ron Manion publishes specialized guides for German militaria.
 Warnicks covers American military insignia.
 Match the guide to your collecting focus.

 Auction Results